Welcome to today's edition of the Rush 24-7 podcast.

 He said we are, meaning us.

-Uh very tough for Obama to admit that he's flawed, but he did so in this case.
+Very tough for Obama to admit that he's flawed, but he did so in this case.

-I'm also somebody who deeply believes that the part of the bedrock strength of this country is that it embraces people of many faiths and of no faith, that this is a country that is still predominantly Christian, but we have Jews, Muslims, Hindus, atheists, agnostics, Buddhists, and that their own path to grace is one that we have to revere and respect as much as our own.
+That this is a country that is still predominantly Christian, but we have Jews, Muslims, Hindus, atheists, agnostics, Buddhists, and that their own path to grace is one that we have to revere and respect as much as our own.

 And that's part of what makes this country what it is.

-Okay, so I'm a Christian, but but but don't hold it against me.
+Okay, so I'm a Christian, but, but, but don't hold it against me.

 Because I understand a lot of people aren't, and they have their own pathway to grace.